What is Apr? Types of Credit Card Apr & How It’s Calculated

 Types of Credit Card APR

-Now that you have understood what is APR in credit card jargon, learn about the different types of APR that issuers charge.
-These include:
+Now that you have understood what APR is in credit cards, learn about the different types of APR that issuers charge.

 Purchase APR

 As its name suggests, the purchase APR on a credit card applies when you purchase a product or use a service.
-Under this type of APR, the charges you have to pay as interest depends on the amount you spend.
+Under this type of APR, the charges you have to pay as interest depends on your spending.

 Cash Advance APR

-Some credit cards allow you to withdraw cash from an ATM or perform cash-like transactions.
+Some cards allow you to withdraw cash from an ATM, for which they charge you a transaction fee and interest rate.
 Hence, the cash advance APR refers to the interest rate applicable to such transactions.
 Note that a cash advance APR is generally higher than a purchase APR.

 Penalty APR

-Credit card issuers charge a penalty APR when you miss a payment or default on your dues.
-You must avoid this type of APR as it eliminates most introductory offers available on your card and negatively impacts your credit score.
+Issuers also charge a penalty APR when you miss a payment or default on your dues.
+You must avoid this APR as it is high and negatively impacts your credit score.

 Balance Transfer APR